usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 ---

-## The Art of the Post-Evaluation Feedback in Digital Services Procurements
+## The art of the post-evaluation feedback in digital services procurements

 Generally, offerors spend a considerable amount of time and money to bid on a contract.
 When they are unsuccessful, they deserve to know why.
 Post-evaluation feedback is a critical part of this process.